anneemorgan/anneemorgan.github.io/_posts/2022-07-22-integrating-EBM.md

 *Historical value*

 Medical libraries aren't archives or historical societies.
 The purpose of a given medical library needs to be articulated in order to clarify why information needs to be up-to-date and accurate.
 Is the purpose to support historical research or current medical education?
 Who are the library's main users?
-Most likely, the answer will be medical students and faculty.
-If this is the case, the collection will need to be tailored to meet their information needs.
+Most likely, the answers will be "current medical education" and "medical students and faculty," respectively.
+If this is the case, the collection will need to be tailored to meet medical library users' information needs.

 Since I'm relatively new to medical librarianship (just over a year in the field), I haven't always been sure what the best way is to explain why weeding is a good thing.
 A medical library's broader commitment to EBM could serve as a compelling reason to undertake extensive weeding of its print collection.